Awaiting a Callback: What to Do Next

 A Lack of Clarity

 “An hour after I received the letter, I called the prosecutor’s office, and they assured me that the person who signed it would return my call.
-That call never came,” he laments.
+That call never came,” he says.

-It has been communicated that only one case against the employee will be prosecuted, with others deemed unlikely to result in a conviction.
-The father struggles to understand this rationale, particularly regarding his own child, as he believes the evidence of physical abuse is clear-cut.
+He has been told that only one case against the employee will go forward, with the others considered unlikely to result in a conviction.
+He struggles to accept that reasoning — especially for his own child, where he believes the evidence of physical abuse is straightforward.

 For a time, the employee faced allegations concerning over ten children.